 - Electrical connection inspection and tightening to ensure motor voltage and current are correct, and secure electrical connections that improve safety and protect system components from damage

 - Lubrication of moving parts in the blower motor to reduce friction, lowering electricity consumption

 - Condensate drain inspection to ensure your drip pan and condensate drain lines are undamaged and draining properly to prevent water damage and excess humidity in the home

 - System control check to make sure your cooling system safely runs and that the cooling cycle stages are accurate

 In addition to professional air conditioner maintenance, a homeowner’s air conditioning inspection checklist includes steps you need to take throughout the summer to ensure your air conditioner works at its best.

 - Improve airflow through the home.
-Inspect all registers – make sure louvers are set to open.
+Inspect all registers.
+Ensure louvers are set to open.
 Keep all furniture, rugs, and other household items from blocking the registers to allow proper airflow through your cooling system and home.

 - Clean your condenser.
-The outdoor unit is exposed to lawn debris such as grass clippings, mulch, leaves, twigs, and more.
+The outdoor unit is exposed to lawn debris, leaves, twigs, and more.
 Every time you mow, brush away any buildup that has accumulated.
 Clear away any vegetation growing against your outdoor air conditioning unit.

 - Reset your thermostat for summer.
 Household schedules often change in the summertime, so ensure your programmable thermostat has accurate and efficient set points for the cooling season.